AbsurdePhoton/image-match-opencv/README.md

 * To do that, in the "Options" tab check/uncheck some algoritms
 * In the "Duplicates" tab, select "Combined" as the algorithm to use
 * Select a high similarity threshold, like 50% - run it - if all goes well more matches should be found, some of them could even surprise you - it is not perfect of course but sometimes it is very efficient - just play with different threshold values, results are already cached so computation will be very fast in the "Combined" mode
 * What algorithms to use together?
-It's easy: use "idHash" alongside others that are not very accurate by themselves like "DNN classify", "Dominant Colors", plus some like "Features" and "Homography" - for example I often use a threshold of 35% with "DNN" + "Dominant colors" + "Homography" + "idHash"
+It's easy: use "idHash" alongside others that are not very accurate by themselves like "DNN classify", "Dominant Colors", plus some features-matching algorithms like "Features" and "Homography" - I often use a threshold of 35% with "DNN" + "Dominant colors" + "Homography" + "idHash"
 * How is a "combined" score computed?
 Each result for each pair of images for each algorithm is classified as "Exact", "Similar", Different" or "Dissimilar" - this gives a weight that can be multiplied with the initial score - the averaged sum of all algorithms scores is then calculated to give the final result.
 This looks almost too easy, but it definitely works!

 ### (MAYBE A) TO-DO LIST